Arnaz87/aurovm/docs/Module Format.md

     module: module_index
     name: string

 Types do not have kinds, all types are always imported from a module, and the standard library provides certain special type creating modules.
-The type is imported from the module with index `module - 1`, if module is 0 the module the type is from is hidden, useful for documentation modules.
+The type is imported from the module with index `module - 1`.
+If the module index is 0, the module where the type is from is hidden, useful for documentation modules.

 # Functions